muaazsaleem/hello_scratch/README.md

 A minimalistic phoenix json api app.

-An experimental app build to get to "Hello World" in phoenix, without `phoenix.new`
+An experimental app built to get to "Hello World" in phoenix, without `phoenix.new`